Kaniz09/Simple-android/README.md

 Hello everyone i am Kaniz Fatima.
 I am a student of Daffodil International University.
-This is my android project.
+These are my android project.